12 Reasons for String of Nickels Plant Yellowing Leaves and How to Fix Them

 Solutions

-To minimize repotting shock for your String of Nickels Plant, water the plant thoroughly one day before repotting.
+To minimize repotting shock, water your String of Nickels Plant thoroughly one day before repotting.
 A well hydrated plant experiences less shock and is easier to divide.

 You liked it?
 Share on social media.